 In addition to promoting more sustainable transport choices, the government want to promote the widespread use of travel plans amongst businesses, schools, hospitals and large residential estates.
 The NPPF sets out the main aims and objectives of Travel Plans, including how they fit in with planning applications.
 For more information on Government guidance please see here.

 Travel Plans highlight how sustainable travel options can be maximised in a new development, and are often required in order to receive planning permission.
 However, when they are not required they can be helpful in achieving an ISO14001 Environmental Management Standard, providing a competitive advantage or improving a company’s reputation.

 There are several different types of Travel Plans, and the one you need will depend on a variety of factors:

 Framework Travel Plan – This gives a basic outline of certain aspects of a travel plan and is submitted as part of a planning application.

 Interim Travel Plan – Not everything is covered as some aspects are unknown, provides provisional measures and typically comes after planning approval but before the baseline survey.

 Full Travel Plan – This is a complete travel plan, meaning it includes everything from monitoring and objectives to an action plan, budget and measures.
 The baseline survey is also included, providing specific travel habits of the site itself.

-Area Travel Plan – This covers a wider area surrounding multiple developments (or even a large retail / business park covering several workplaces) and may be implemented to reduce impact on the wider area.
+Area Travel Plan – This covers a wider area surrounding multiple developments and may be implemented to reduce impact on the wider area.

 Travel Plan Statement – This would be suitable for a small scale site i.e. a ‘light touch’ approach, and only a few specific issues are dealt with.